jay-hodgson/Sage-Governance-Documents/Terms.md

 <li>
 <h3>Limitation of Liability</h3>

-<p><strong>18.1 &nbsp;&nbsp;</strong> TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT WILL THE SAGE
-ENTITIES BE LIABLE TO YOU FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES (INCLUDING DAMAGES FOR LOSS OF PROFITS, GOODWILL, OR ANY OTHER INTANGIBLE LOSS) ARISING OUT OF OR RELATING TO YOUR ACCESS TO OR USE OF, OR YOUR INABILITY TO ACCESS OR USE, THE SERVICE OR ANY MATERIALS OR CONTENT ON THE SERVICE, WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STATUTE, OR ANY OTHER LEGAL THEORY, AND WHETHER OR NOT ANY SAGE ENTITY HAS BEEN INFORMED OF THE POSSIBILITY OF DAMAGE.</p>
+<p><strong>18.1 &nbsp;&nbsp;</strong> TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT WILL THE SAGE NTITIES BE LIABLE TO YOU FOR ANY INDIRECT, INCIDENTAL, SPECIAL, ONSEQUENTIAL OR PUNITIVE DAMAGES (INCLUDING DAMAGES FOR LOSS OF ROFITS, GOODWILL, OR ANY OTHER INTANGIBLE LOSS) ARISING OUT OF OR ELATING TO YOUR ACCESS TO OR USE OF, OR YOUR INABILITY TO ACCESS OR SE, THE SERVICE OR ANY MATERIALS OR CONTENT ON THE SERVICE, WHETHER ASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STATUTE, OR NY OTHER LEGAL THEORY, AND WHETHER OR NOT ANY SAGE ENTITY HAS BEEN NFORMED OF THE POSSIBILITY OF DAMAGE.</p>

 <p><strong>18.2 &nbsp;&nbsp;</strong>EXCEPT AS PROVIDED IN SECTIONS 19.5 (COMMENCING ARBITRATION) AND
     19.7 (ARBITRATION RELIEF) AND TO THE FULLEST EXTENT PERMITTED BY